Classic creme brulee should be creamy and silky with a glass thin coating of caramelized sugar.

 - Strain the custard to remove strings from the eggs and any foam that has formed on the custard.
 Foam is made up of bubbles and you don’t want bubbles in the baked custard.

 - Don’t over-bake the custard.
 It should be removed from the oven as soon as it jiggles as a mass.
-Otherwise, as it continues to cook it will puff up, causing unpleasant air bubbles in the final product (ask me how I know this will happen!).
+Otherwise, as it continues to cook it will puff up, causing unpleasant air bubbles in the final product.

 Sauternes & Creme Brulee is a classic Pairing: